-The Diabetes Wellness Project serves 400 people per month on average through a mobile clinic that conducts screenings, dispenses food and provides nutrition education.
+The Diabetes Wellness Program serves 412 people per month on average through a mobile clinic that conducts screenings, dispenses food and provides nutrition education.

-Fall 2011, the REFB received a 3-year grant through Feeding America and the Bristol-Myers Squibb Foundation to establish and pilot a Diabetes Wellness Project.
+Fall 2011, the REFB received a 3-year grant through Feeding America and the Bristol-Myers Squibb Foundation to establish and pilot a Diabetes Wellness Program.

 For this project, the REFB collaborates with health care providers to improve the health outcomes of individuals who are food insecure and also affected by type 2 diabetes.
 The pilot creates food bank - health center partnerships that provide diabetes screening, care coordination, nutrition and disease education, and healthy foods.